webpack/webpack-cli/INIT.md

 > *Property/key resolved: [module.rules](https://webpack.js.org/configuration/module/#module-rules) (for .js files)*

 This enables webpack to parse [`ES2015`](https://babeljs.io/learn-es2015/) code.
-Answer `Yes` if you to use modern JavaScript in your project.
+Answer `Yes` if you want to use modern JavaScript in your project.

 5. `Will you use one of the below CSS solutions?`